March 27, 2008

 Who chooses and how?

 Your company guidelines probably indicate which type of statements are required.
 This is generally based on the size of the loan and the size of the company.
 You said you generally asked for compiled.
 That is because your bank or credit union feels that the size of the loan does not warrant the higher expense of reviewed or audited statements.
-And with the new CPA-Prepared option, asking for CPA-prepared statements does not mean you’ll get a compilation.
+And with the CPA-Prepared option, asking for CPA-prepared statements does not mean you’ll get a compilation.
 Is that okay with you?

 Keep in mind, your financial institution is in competition with others.
 If you require more, or more costly, information than the bank down the street, who wins the customer?
 Luckily, you do not have to make this decision.
 Check your company’s guidelines or check in with a mentor lender.